BRTNetwork/brt-lib/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-txJSON | string | Transaction represented as a JSON string in rippled format. keypair | object | *Optional* The private and public key of the account that is initiating the transaction.
+txJSON | string | Transaction represented as a JSON string in brtd format. keypair | object | *Optional* The private and public key of the account that is initiating the transaction.
 (This field cannot be used with secret).
 *keypair.* privateKey | privateKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 private key.
 *keypair.* publicKey | publicKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 public key.